 The ICO is back with another dynamic collaborative mini-series

 These three shorts will stimulate the senses, generating more unforgettable ICO experiences.
-These imaginative episodes will broadcast monthly online from February to April.
+These imaginative episodes were broadcast monthly online from February to April 2021.

 FEBRUARY – STILL, HOPE